 The Corporation's degree of leverage could have adverse consequences for the Corporation, including: limiting the Corporation's ability to obtain additional financing for working capital, debt service requirements, acquisitions and general corporate or other purposes; restricting the Corporation's flexibility and discretion to operate its business; having to dedicate a portion of the Corporation's cash flows from operations to the payment of interest on its existing indebtedness and not having such cash flows available for other purposes including expenditures that are important to its growth and strategies; exposing the Corporation to increased interest expense on borrowings at variable rates; limiting the Corporation's ability to adjust to changing market conditions; limiting the ability to refinance its debt as it nears maturity and placing the Corporation at a competitive disadvantage compared to its competitors that have less debt.
-At December 31, 2023, the Corporation had debt of \$112,173,000, cash of

-\$130,422,000 including ARR's cash of \$117,610,000, and public and private equities valued at \$221,745,000 being mainly shares of LIORC and the publicly traded junior equities portfolio.
-The Corporation mitigates risk associated with leverage by maintaining a level of debt that is conservative relative to the Corporation's yearly cash flows and level of cash and investments.
-The Corporation's net debt-to-EBITDA levels have declined significantly since 2014 reflecting growth in EBITDA and improving financial position.
+At December 31, 2024, the Corporation had debt of \$107,381,000, cash of \$15,908,000 and public and private equities valued at \$233,566,000 being mainly shares of LIORC and the publicly traded junior equities portfolio.
+The Corporation's yearly cash flows and level of cash and investments.
+The Corporation's net debt-to-EBITDA levels have declined significantly since 2014 reflecting growth in EBITDA and an improving financial position.
 The Corporation continues to ensure that working capital requirements are maintained by budgeting, monitoring cash flow and ensuring capital allocation strategies are a priority.